Luthaf/Jumos.jl/doc/simulations/output.rst

 ^^^^^^^^^^^^^

 The ``CustomOutput`` type provide a way to build specific output.
-The data to be writen should be :ref:`computed <simulation-computes>` before the output by adding the specific algorithms to the current simulation.
+The data to be writen should be :ref:`computed <type-compute>` before the output by adding the specific algorithms to the current simulation.
 These computation algorithm set a value in the ``MolecularDynamic.data`` dictionairy, which can be accessed during the output step.
-See the :ref:`computation algorithms <simulation-computes>` page for a list of keys.
+See the :ref:`computation algorithms <type-compute>` page for a list of keys.

 .. function:: CustomOutput(filename, values, [frequency; header="# header string"])